Giulex84/Iou/README.md

 A Pi-styled IOU tracker built with Next.js and React.
 It stores IOUs in Supabase and integrates with the Pi Browser SDK for authenticated, Pi-first experiences.

+## Stack Overview

+- **Next.js / React** – provides the hybrid app shell, routing, server actions, and the interactive component model that powers each IOU screen.
+- **Supabase** – offers the Postgres database and generated APIs the app uses to persist IOUs with the finalized schema (description, amount, involved_party, transaction_type, is_settled).
+- **Pi Browser SDK** – delivers Pi-first capabilities so the DApp can authenticate Pi users, launch compliant Pi payments, and run smoothly inside the Pi Browser.

 ## Key Technologies

 - **Next.js + React** – provides the app shell, client/server components, routing, and the interactive UI.